--  All plans for the Hill District must include provisions for green and sustainable development.
-This includes ample green space, trees, parks and playgrounds, and LEED certified building standards. - The design review process for all new proposed projects should seek to preserve the views from the Hill District in all directions.
+□ All plans for the Hill District must include provisions for green and sustainable development.
+This includes ample green space, trees, parks and playgrounds, and LEED certified building standards. will be Passive House certified

+□ The design review process for all new proposed projects should seek to preserve the views from the Hill District in all directions.
 Development of the Lower Hill must not impair views of Downtown from Crawford Street to the greatest extent possible.
+Development will not obstruct views.
+Property across Fifth Ave is a warehouse.